lmullen/jsr/_source/issues/vol16/wills.markdown

 With such a variety of voices, a reader may meet a chapter here or there that makes her feel less alone.
-Yet without a clearer sense from the editors of the distinctive Southern, religious, or female networks giving rise to and welcoming the insights collected here, that reader may end up by feeling caught in a relationship that is going nowhere.
+Yet without a clearer sense from the editors of the distinctive southern, religious, or female networks giving rise to and welcoming the insights collected here, that reader may end up by feeling caught in a relationship that is going nowhere.